-Students are eligible for a student loan even if they are not receiving assistance from the college.
+Students are eligible for a student loan even if they are not receiving assistance from the College.
 Students not awarded but interested in a student loan have to notify this office in writing.
-Hampshire is participating in the Federal William D. Ford Direct Loan Program which replaces the Federal Stafford Loan Program operating as lenders.
-After you provide the college with a copy of your SAR and the appropriate tax returns, this office handles all of the paperwork for the loan.
-Annual loan limits are \$2,625 for first-year students; \$3,500 for second year; and \$5,500 beginning with the third year.
+Hampshire is participating in the Federal William D. Ford Direct Loan Program.
+After you file the FAFSA and the appropriate tax returns, this office handles all of the paperwork for the loan.
+Annual loan limits are \$5500 for first-year students; \$6500 for second-year; and \$7500 beginning with the third year.

 After all of the loan paperwork is completed, the loan will be disbursed to your student account.
 First-time borrowers are required to participate in the entrance interview process before their loans can be disbursed.
-Students are also required to participate in an exit interview session when leaving Hampshire.
+Students are also required to participate in an exit interview when leaving

+Hampshire.
 Student rights, responsibilities, and obligations will be explained during both entrance and exit sessions.